Balboa Park station: Proposed renovations

 The 2011 plan for a rerouting of the M Ocean View through Parkmerced assumed that the M would continue to terminate at Balboa Park.
 Initial plans in 2014 for a 19th Avenue subway had the M divide into two branches, one terminating at Parkmerced and the other at Balboa Park.
 A 2016 update to the plan called for the J Church to continue on San Jose Avenue at Balboa Park and take over existing M service as far as San Francisco State University station.

 In March 2018, BART released preliminary plans for the next round of modifications to the station.
 The project would include modern headhouses on both sides of Geneva Avenue, an elevator connecting the south side of Geneva Avenue to the pedestrian underpass and the platform, an elevator connecting the north side of Geneva Avenue to the Muni platform level and fare mezzanine, platform canopies and seating, and new interior finishes and public art.

+In 2022, the SFMTA begin planning the M Ocean View Transit and Safety Project, a MuniForward project intended to improve reliability of the segment between Junipero Serra Boulevard and Balboa Park station.
+Initial proposals released that September did not call for substantial changes at Balboa Park.
+A series of revised proposals were released in May 2023, August 2023, November 2023, and January 2024, all with changes at Balboa Park.
+The final proposal was approved by the SFMTA Board in February 2024, with construction expected to begin in 2026.
+The inbound boarding island to be rebuilt and lengthened near its current location, with an accessible mini-high platform added at the south end; pedestrian access will be via a crosswalk from the west sidewalk.
+A new outbound mini-high platform will be added north of Niagara.